-Meta-owned Instagram has reportedly hit two billion monthly active users, but the photo-sharing platform may not officially disclose these figures as it faces intense scrutiny over its alleged role in damaging the mental health of kids and teenagers.
+Meta-owned Instagram has reportedly hit two billion monthly active users.
+Still, the photo-sharing platform may not officially disclose these figures as it faces intense scrutiny over its alleged role in damaging the mental health of kids and teenagers.

 Instagram hasn’t made its user numbers public since it crossed the one billion monthly active users mark in June 2018.

 It has taken three years for Instagram to hit the two billion mark.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free